richardszalay/mockhttp/README.md

 `MockHttpMessageHandler` defines both Both `When` and `Expect`, which can be used to define responses.
 They both expose the same fluent API, but each works in a slightly different way.

 Using `When` specifies a "Backend Definition".
-Backend Definitions can be matched against multiple times and in any order, but they won't match if there are any outstanding Request Expectations present.
+Backend Definitions can be matched against multiple times and in any order, but they won't match if there are any outstanding Request Expectations present (unless `BackendDefinitionBehavior.Always` is specified).
 If no Request Expectations match, `Fallback` will be used.

 Using `Expect` specifies a "Request Expectation".
 Request Expectations match only once and in the order they were added in.
 Only once all expectations have been satisfied will Backend Definitions be evaluated.
 Calling `mockHttp.VerifyNoOutstandingExpectation()` will assert that there are no expectations that have yet to be called.
 Calling `ResetExpectations` clears the the queue of expectations.